Issac567/Atari_2600_Sound_SFX/Source Code SFX/Readme.txt

 ---

 ## Notes
-- Any updated source code must be shared and uploaded to me.

 - The editor automatically loads `main.wasm` and `wasm_exec.js` for WebAssembly audio.
 - Mobile browsers may have inconsistent audio playback; desktop recommended.
 - `build.bat` uses Go modules (`go.mod` and `go.sum`) to automatically manage dependencies.